 emotion research is presently limited in two main ways.
 The first limitation pertains to the general absence of mixed emotion research in sport contexts.
 The second limitation pertains to how emotions have been measured in sport contexts.
 The role of emotions is an important subject in consumer behavior

-marketing is to help consumers fulfill these needs through consuming the product ( Homer & Kahle, 1988 ).
-While sport marketing research has utilized values to explain consumer behavior (e.g., Lee & Kahle, 2016 ; Lee & Trail, 2011 ), this body of literature has mostly neglected to connect values to
+essential goal of marketing is to help consumers fulfill these needs through consuming the product ( Homer & Kahle, 1988 ).
+While sport marketing research has utilized values to explain consumer behavior (e.g., Lee & Kahle, 2016 ; Lee & Trail, 2011 ), this body of literature has mostly neglected to

 Lindsey Darvin and Michael Sagas